All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is tirzepatide worth the extra cost compared to phentermine?

 For patients who need significant, sustained weight loss, the data strongly supports tirzepatide's value.
 Phentermine produces modest, temporary results in most patients.
-Tirzepatide produces transformative, sustained results as long as treatment continues.
+Tirzepatide produces significant, sustained results as long as treatment continues.
 The right choice depends on your weight loss goals, health profile, and budget.

 Why is phentermine still prescribed if tirzepatide is so much better?